fdescollonges/UndercoverNetwork/README.md

 # UNDERCOVER Agent Onboarding Application

-This application helps new hired Undercover Agents
+This application helps new hired Undercover Agents to get familiar with our systems.

 It will provide all required information for Agents to log on the UnderCover Network system.